Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 This confidence building activity for young adults focuses on the “competence” aspect of self-esteem.
 It’s a potent reminder of your teenager’s strengths and achievements, borrowed from the field of positive psychology.

 Whenever they look at each of the achievements, they will recall the feelings and memories associated with each.
-This can also be an incentive and encourage them to strive to place more achievements on the board.
+This can also be an incentive and encourage them to strive to place more achievements on the collage.

-Download your free teen self esteem worksheets below as a pdf workbook, by clicking on the image.
+Get your free teen self esteem worksheets below as a pdf workbook, by clicking on the image.

 They are perfect for home use but are also great self-esteem activities for high school students in class.